mato-a/design-tokens/docs/color.md

 The `Text & Icon/Primary` tokens are used for text that is interactive but not a normal text link and for text as part of an enabled element.
 E.g. an active menu item.

+### White
+Use `Text & icon/White/Standard` and `Text & icon/White/Additional` if you need a text that stays white in both dark and light mode.
+For example when you have an element that has a black background in both light and dark mode, you would use `Text & icon/White/Standard` for main text and `Text & icon/White/Additional` for additional (grey) text.
+`Text & icon/White/Standard` is also use on the primary color and functional colors that need white text in both modes.

+### Black
+Use `Text & icon/Black/Standard` and `Text & icon/Black/Additional` if you need a text that stays black in both dark and light mode.
+For example when you have an element that has a white background in both light and dark mode, you would use `Text & icon/Black/Standard` for main text and `Text & icon/Black/Additional` for additional (grey) text.
+`Text & icon/Black/Standard` is also use on light functional colors like orange that need black text in both modes.

 ### Functional

 #### Informational, Success, Warning & Danger